epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 ## Writing the `container.yml`
 A few text files do not make a package.
 In addition to the raw code, the EPI Framework also needs to know some metadata of a package.
 This includes things such as its name, its version and its owners, but, more importantly, also which tasks the package contributes.

-This information is conventionally contributed using a file called `container.yml`.
+This information is defined using a file conventionally called `container.yml`.
 This is another YAML file where the toplevel keys contribute various pieces of metadata.
 Create a file with that name, and then write the following to it:

 ```yaml
 # A few generic properties of the file